 To install and configure HAProxy, an open source load balancer, perform the following steps.
+For more information about HAProxy, see the HAProxy Community Edition web site.

-- 1. Download the appropriate from the HAProxy web site. - 2.
+- 1. Download the appropriate HAProxy software. - 2.
 As the root user, install HAProxy:

 '''

 sudo yum -y install haproxy

 '''